Why You Should Consider Learning (Or Teaching Your Child) Chinese

 It’s not as hard as you think

 The grammar in Chinese is fairly straightforward (especially when compared to English).
 The basic sentence structure goes like this: subject, verb, object.
-In addition, you won’t need to figure out verb tenses since there is no verb conjugation in Chinese
+In addition, you won’t need to figure out verb tenses since there is no verb conjugation in Chinese!

 While a lot of people talk about how difficult the language is to learn, they are usually talking about the challenges of the writing system.
 In languages like English and Spanish, a phonetic system is used.
 On the other hand, Chinese languages use pictograms.
 While this may be hard to get used to at first, it’s really the trickiest part of the language.
 So once you get past this, learning the language is not as difficult as you may think.